 1. Identify your town's staff member(s) responsible for collecting data on municipal solid waste and recycling and reporting that data to the Connecticut Department of Energy and Environmental Protection (DEEP), under Section 22a-207 of the Connecticut General Statutes.
 Reporting information is available here.
-Make publicly available annual data for residential solid waste generated per capita and residential solid waste recycled per capita for at least the last three years.
+Make publicly available annual data for residential solid waste generated per capita for at least three years.
 Data for each year runs from July 1 of one year to June 30 of the following year (the fiscal year).
 If your municipality collects solid waste directly, you already have the data required.
 If you use a subscription service, gather data from each hauler that holds a permit to collect waste in your community.
 One strategy for obtaining this data is to issue permits only to haulers that agree to provide residential solid waste and recycling data.
 Haulers that collect from multiple municipalities can provide good-faith estimates apportioning the total haul by town.
+Use this link to complete the required worksheet to calculate residential solid waste generated per capita.
 (5 points)

-Submit: Contact information of the person(s) responsible for collecting and reporting waste and recycling data; the required data noted above; your municipality's population (obtained from the Department of Public Health as of the end of each year of waste data; and evidence that you publicly disseminated the data on your community's website or elsewhere.
+Submit: Contact information of the person(s) responsible for collecting and reporting waste and recycling data; the required data noted above; the completed worksheets on residential solid waste generated per capita for each year; and evidence that you publicly disseminated the data on your community's website or elsewhere.
+To document posting of your data online, please provide the electronic file or a screenshot, not a link.